 How to rebuild the Windows boot.ini

-Users who have a corrupt or missing boot.ini file, are running Microsoft Windows XP, and have a Microsoft Windows XP CD can rebuild the systems boot.ini file by following the below steps.
+Users who have a corrupt or missing boot.ini file, are running Microsoft Windows XP, and have a Microsoft Windows XP CD (compact disc) can rebuild the systems boot.ini file by following the steps below.

-- Reboot the computer with the CD and press any key when prompted to press any key to boot from the CD.
+- Reboot the computer with the CD and press any key when prompted to boot from the CD.

-- Once in the Microsoft Setup menu press R to open the recovery console.
+- In the Microsoft Setup menu, press R to open the Recovery Console.

-- Select the operating system you wish to use; if you only have Windows XP on the computer you will only have one prompt.
+- Select the operating system you want to use.
+If you only have Windows XP on the computer, you get one prompt.

-- Once at the command prompt type bootcfg /rebuild to start the rebuild process.
+- At the command prompt, type bootcfg /rebuild to start the rebuild process.

-- The rebuild process will step you through a number of steps depending upon how many operating systems you have on the computer and how the computer is setup.
+- The rebuild process guides you through several steps that depend upon your computer's configuration.
 Below is a listing of the common steps you are likely going to encounter.

-* Prompt for the identified versions of Windows installed.
-When you receive this prompt press Y if the bootcfg command properly identified each of the Windows operating systems installed on the computer.
-It is important to realize this command will only detect Windows XP, Windows 2000, and Windows NT installations.
+- Prompt for the identified versions of Windows installed.
+When you receive this prompt, press Y if the bootcfg command properly identified each of the Windows operating systems installed on the computer.
+It is important to realize this command only detects Windows XP, Windows 2000, and Windows NT installations.

-* Prompt to enter the load identifier.
-This is the name of the operating system for the boot.ini.
+- Prompt to enter the load identifier.
+The load identifier is the name of the operating system for the boot.ini.
 For example, Microsoft Windows XP Home users would enter Microsoft Windows XP Home edition.

-* Prompt to Enter OS load options.
-When this prompt is received type /fastdetect to automatically detect the available options.
+- Prompt to enter OS (operating systems) load options.
+When this prompt is received, type /fastdetect to automatically detect the available options.

 - Once you have completed all the available options in the rebuild and are back at the prompt type exit to reboot the computer.